kubeflow/website/content/en/docs/components/training/xgboost.md

 You can create a training job by defining a `XGboostJob` config file.
 See the manifests for the [IRIS example](https://github.com/kubeflow/training-operator/blob/master/examples/xgboost/xgboostjob.yaml).
-You may change the config file based on your requirements. eg: add `CleanPodPolicy` in Spec to `None` to retain pods after job termination.
+You may change the config file based on your requirements.
+E.g.: add `CleanPodPolicy` in Spec to `None` to retain pods after job termination.

 ```